Guidelines for prose (written content)

 Shell commands

-use generic file names. omit version numbers and arch.
+Use generic file names and omit version numbers and architecture where possible.

-When providing command examples we should use a consistent order for the command components: [binary] [command] [subcommand] [flags] [args]
+When providing command examples, use a consistent order for the command components: [binary] [command] [subcommand] [flags] [args].

 Use markdown links rather than Hugo ref or relref shortcodes.